 Winter Linseed is Winter hardy – experience has shown that the crop is at least as robust as Winter Oats and Beans.

-Winter Linseed has good resistance to lodging, which ensures an easy harvest and helps to maintain yields.
-Winter Linseed has a yield potential of up to 3.75 tonnes/hectare and properly managed crops should achieve 2.5 – 3.0 tonnes/hectare
+Modern Winter Linseed varieties have good resistance to lodging, which ensures an easy harvest and helps to maintain yields.
+Winter Linseed has a yield potential of up to 3.75 tonnes/hectare and properly managed crops should achieve 2.5 – 3.0 tonnes/hectare.

 Why Grow Winter linseed?

-It is an alternative to Winter Beans or Oats.
+With many growers questioning the viability of Rape due to cabbage stem flea beetle, Winter linseed is the ideal alternative to Winter Beans or Oats.
 Beans and Oats are no longer cheap to grow and do not have the margin potential of Winter linseed.
 Increases in herbicide cost, as well as less reliability in controlling weeds such as volunteer Rape, Charlock and Grass weeds make these crops more risky.